The master schedule for the Spring 2018 season will be available on or about March 23. It will be posted on this web site.

-Rescheduling takes up a ton of time and is a huge imposition for all involved.
+Rescheduling takes up a ton of time and is an imposition for all involved.

 We want to make CCLA games a desirable destination for referees.
 If our schedule is a perpetual moving target and refs can’t count on those games, we are not a desirable destination and quality will suffer.

-Parents appreciate having a schedule months in advance so they can plan their lives.
+Parents appreciate having a schedule well in advance so they can plan their lives.

 Allowing coaches free reign to reschedule games for any reason they deem appropriate is a recipe for abuse.

 It is not CCLA's intention to be completely inflexible in these matters.
 On those rare occasions when unforeseeable circumstances arise and rescheduling appears to be the only viable solution, please seek your CCLA representative's approval prior to initiating the process.